wlandau/r-multiverse.github.io/terms.md

 ## 4. Indemnification

-You agree to indemnify, defend, and hold harmless the Project Participants from and against any claims, liabilities, damages, losses, and expenses, including legal fees and costs, arising out of or in any way connected with your access to or use of the Repository, including but not limited to:
+You agree to indemnify, defend, and hold harmless the Project Participants, and each Individual Participant, from and against any claims, liabilities, damages, losses, and expenses, including legal fees and costs, arising out of or in any way connected with your access to or use of the Repository, including but not limited to:

 - Your violation of these Terms;
 - Your infringement or violation of any intellectual property or other rights of third parties;